 Compare non-typhoidal Salmonella and Salmonella Typhi in terms of clinical presentation and disease course.

-So the correct description is that non-typhoidal Salmonella causes self-limited gastroenteritis with fever and diarrhea, while Salmonella Typhi causes typhoid fever with prolonged fever, bacteremia, abdominal symptoms, and rose spots.
-The other options mix up this spectrum or state that Typhi is limited to diarrhea, which isn’t accurate.
+So the statement that non-typhoidal Salmonella causes self-limited gastroenteritis with fever and diarrhea, while Typhi causes typhoid fever with prolonged fever, bacteremia, abdominal symptoms, and rose spots, best captures the distinct clinical presentations and disease courses of the two.

 Subscribe